integer-class/final-project-group-4/README.md

 The project is a web app that can be used to manage the room borrowing state in State Polytechnic of Malang.
 For more details on this, please refer to the [project charter](documents/project-charter.md).
 This project closely refers to the [Project Learning Plan](https://github.com/integer-class/archive/blob/main/object-oriented-programming/Contoh%20RPP%20Semester-3%20v2%5B1%5D.pdf) of the 3rd semester.
 This project is part of the new Project Based Learning (PBL) curriculum of State Polytechnic of Malang.

-The implementation details of this project, including the tech stack, UI designs, and other technical details can be found in the [project implementation plan](documents/Project-Implementation-Plan.pdf) (TBD).
+The implementation details of this project, including the tech stack, UI designs, and other technical details can be found in the [project implementation plan](documents/Project-Implementation-Plan.pdf).

 ## Members of the Project